AdamTatar/Hibernate/README.md

-# Hibernate01
+# Hibernate
-Pierwsze ćwiczenie z hibernate
+My first hibernate excercise.
+Connection to DB, CRUD on Book, Author and Publisher